openhab/openhab-addons/bundles/org.openhab.io.mqttembeddedbroker/README.md

 # MQTT Broker Moquette

-**Attention:** Moquette is no longer maintained upstream and this addon is therefore considered deprecated in openHAB.
+**Attention:** Moquette is no longer maintained upstream and this add-on is therefore considered deprecated in openHAB.
 It is recommended to switch to an external broker like mosquitto.
 The Moquette addon will be removed in a future release of openHAB.